BOGOTA, Colombia--(BUSINESS WIRE)--

 |Boepd||Barrels of oil equivalent per day|

 |D&M||DeGolyer and MacNaughton|

-Finding and development costs, calculated as capital expenditures divided by the applicable net reserves additions before changes in Future Development Capital
+Finding and Development costs, calculated as capital expenditures divided by the applicable net reserve additions before changes in Future Development Capital

 |Mboe||Thousand barrels of oil equivalent|